GameHouse: Sales model

 RealArcade distributes games on a time-limited demo basis.
 Each game downloaded has a trial time of 60 minutes unless differently specified by each publisher.
 Once the trial time expires, users are required either to uninstall the game from their computer or to purchase the full version of the game.
-Users can also subscribe to a RealNetworks service called GamePass.
+Users can also subscribe to a RealNetworks service called GamePass, introduced in 2002.
 For a monthly fee, it offers a free ownership of a single game of their choice per month at no additional fees and $5.00 off each game purchase.